vkakerbeck/ml-agents/docs/Using-Docker.md

   disk where it can read the Unity executable and store the graph. **This should therefore be identical to `target`.**
-- `trainer-config-file`, `train`, `run-id`: ML-Agents arguments passed to `mlagents-learn`. `trainer-config-file` is the filename of the trainer config file, `train` trains the algorithm, and `run-id` is used to tag each experiment with a unique identifier.
+- `trainer-config-file`, `train`, `run-id`: ML-Agents arguments passed to `mlagentsdev-learn`. `trainer-config-file` is the filename of the trainer config file, `train` trains the algorithm, and `run-id` is used to tag each experiment with a unique identifier.
 We recommend placing the trainer-config file inside `unity-volume` so that the container has access to the file.